 Tasting Room & Vineyard

-Our tasting room is open to the public for two weeks in February and then April through December.
-Guests may taste up to 2 wine samples for free, 5 samples for $5 or 10 samples for $10.
-Brandy tastings are an additional $3.
+Our tasting room is open to the public for limited hours in the winter and then Friday-Sunday starting in April through December.
+Guests may taste up to 2 wine samples for free, 5 samples for $5, or 10 samples for $10.
+The Spirit of Woodstock Brandy tastings are an additional $3.
 Logo glasses are not included in the price of the tasting and are for sale at an additional cost of $3.
-Wines may be purchased by the glass (excluding dessert wines) or by the bottle to be enjoyed on our patio, pavilion, or picnic tables overlooking the vineyard.
+Wines may be purchased by the glass (excluding dessert wines and brandy) or by the bottle to be enjoyed on our patio, pavilion, or picnic tables overlooking the vineyard.
 Prices are subject to sales tax.

 Friday: OPEN 11am – 6pm